Skip to main content

 7. 7

-Prepare life raft and grab bag in case fire cannot be controlled
+Prepare the life raft and grab bag in case the fire can't be controlled

 8. 8